-Outcome indicators 1 The level of implementation of TAF and TAP TSI as monitored through the annual "Safety and Interoperability Progress Report" 2 Evolution in share of rail (both passenger and freight) in the EU's transport market compared to air, road or maritime transport GHG emission from rail compared with other transport modes (shares %)
+Outcome indicators 1 The level of implementation of TAF and TAP TSI as monitored through the annual "Safety and Interoperability Progress Report" 2 Evolution in share of rail (both passenger and freight) in the EU's transport market compared to air, road or maritime transport 3 GHG emission from rail compared with other transport modes (shares %)

-2024 2025 2026
+2025 2026 2027

-FTEs 2.95 2.95 2.95
+FTEs 2.95 2.95 p.m.

-Budget € 42,538 € 42,538 €42,538
+Budget € 42,538 € 42,538 p.m.

-Rail will be an increasingly safe and secure mode of transport for its users and workers
+B.3.
+Strategic statement 4: Rail will be an increasingly safe and secure mode of transport for its users and workers

-In the field of Railway Safety, the Agency has identified 3 categories of intermediate outcomes that it can actively influence through its portfolio of safety related projects and services and that are essential pre-conditions to achieve the strategic statement 4.
+In the field of Railway Safety, the Agency has identified 3 categories of intermediate outcomes that it can actively influence through its portfolio of safety related projects and services and that are essential preconditions to achieve the strategic statement 4.
 The identified intermediate outcomes are as follows: